How to Transfer a Car Title After Death in Florida

 Let's explore the steps you need to take to transfer the title of a car after the owner has passed away, and provide some helpful tips from an experienced Florida elder law attorney to make the process as smooth as possible.

-Do All Deceased Person’s Assets Have to Go Through Probate in Florida?
+Do All of a Deceased Person's Assets Have to Go Through Probate in Florida

-Plenty of estate assets do not need to go through the probate process.
-Let’s say all of the real estate of the deceased person passes to intended heirs through a joint tenancy or a lady-bird deed (also called an enhanced life estate deed).
+Plenty of estate assets do not need to go through the Florida probate process.
+Let's say all of the real estate of the deceased person passes to intended heirs through a joint tenancy or a Lady Bird deed (also called an enhanced life estate deed).

 Also, all the bank accounts, brokerage accounts, and retirement accounts have pay-on-death beneficiaries in place.
 The only other asset remaining, in many cases, is the car or truck.